pdevis/test_web2/content/user-guide/getting-started/index.md

     2. Systematic
     3. Structured

-  ❕ Each of the input quantities will be affected by **one or more** error effect!
+  ❕ Typically, each of the input quantities will be affected by **one or more** error effect!

 ### 🗸 Defining measurement function